-Doprah first appeared on the radar in early 2013, when then-Christchurch resident Stephen John Marr, previously known for indie rock, shoegaze outfit Ipswich, released single, Love That I Need, in collaboration with west Auckland vocalist and songwriter Indira Force.
+Doprah first appeared on the radar in early 2013, when then-Christchurch resident Steven John Marr, previously known for indie rock, shoegaze outfit Ipswich, released single, Love That I Need, in collaboration with west Auckland vocalist and songwriter Indira Force.
 Student radio instantly got on board with their brand of psychedelic trip hop and the following year was a great one for the band.
 Doprah showcased their sound at the 2014 CMJ Music Festival in New York, finding plenty of interest in a trip cut short due to financial shortfalls.
 Billboard’s Next Big Sound column introduced them as one of the “fastest accelerating artist across all major social music sites during the previous week, statistically predicted to achieve future success.”
 Nice.
 In mid-February 2016, one chapter of their story thus far concluded with the digital and vinyl release of the debut Doprah album ‘Wasting’.
 Indi talked with Silke Hartung about the challenges of releasing an album with international expectations.

 “I realised everyone was on holiday and not working.
 We’re going to release our album soon, we need to get our shit together!”

-Doprah is Indi on vocals and synths, Stephen Marr (engineer, producer, vocals), Hunter Jackson on guitar, Symon Palmer on bass, drummer Ryan Chin and Matt Gunn as the band’s ‘everything man’ – meaning samplers, drums, percussion and voice manipulation.
+Doprah is Indi on vocals and synths, Steven Marr (engineer, producer, vocals), Hunter Jackson on guitar, Symon Palmer on bass, drummer Ryan Chin and Matt Gunn as the band’s ‘everything man’ – meaning samplers, drums, percussion and voice manipulation.

 The foundation for the band’s sound was set by Marr with their 2014 self-titled debut EP.
 With the band attuned to his vision, Dopra has since become more of a band where everybody can try out their own ideas.
 The more they played live, Indi says, the more of a feeling each got for the music they were creating.